 Our guidelines and submission forms are available here:

-In the (not recommended) case where you would not go through the EPFL Histology Core for slides preparation, we have additional histo guidelines for the non-HD polyA-based workflow HERE, for the non-HD Cytassist HERE, and for Cytassist HD HERE.
+For slides preparation, we have additional histo guidelines for the probe-based non-HD HERE, for probe-based HD HERE, for the HD polyA-based workflow HERE (coming soon).
 Please contact us for more details.

 Localizing a pre-designed panel of proteins in parallel is also possible, owing to oligo-tagged antibodies (for now only available for a human immune markers panel).
 More info HERE.